opgeROBt/Investigating-airbnb-and-their-impact-on-crime/README.md

 # Investigating Airbnb and their impact on crime

+This is the repository for the course [Data Preparation and Workflow Management](https://dprep.hannesdatta.com) at Tilburg University as part of the Master's program 'Marketing Analytics', used for the team project of group 8.

+![AirBnB Logo](https://upload.wikimedia.org/wikipedia/commons/thumb/6/69/Airbnb_Logo_Bélo.svg/2560px-Airbnb_Logo_Bélo.svg.png)

 __To what extent does the number of Airbnb listings affect crime rates within Amsterdam, and to what extent is this relationship different within different Amsterdam neighbourhoods?__

-![AirBnB Logo](https://upload.wikimedia.org/wikipedia/commons/thumb/6/69/Airbnb_Logo_Bélo.svg/2560px-Airbnb_Logo_Bélo.svg.png)

 ## Motivation
 .....